 Access to the Administration Service Computer

-The service account must be a member of the local Administrators group on the computer running Active Roles Administration service.
+The service account must be a member of the local Administrators group on the computer running the Active Roles Administration service.

 Service Publication in Active Directory

 For Active Roles clients to discover available Active Role services, the service account must be able to publish itself in Active Directory.
 On the Aelita sub-container, under the System container in the domain, grant the following rights:

 The service account must have at least Read Permissions in any Managed Domain.
 In addition, the service account must have Modify Permissions rights on the Active Directory objects and containers where the Active Roles security synchronization feature will be utilized.

 To manage Exchange recipients on Exchange Server 2010, the service account or the override account must be configured to have sufficient rights in the Exchange organization.
 The rights must be delegated to the service account if an override account is not used; otherwise, the rights must be delegated to the override account.
 See the following steps for details.

 To configure the service account or the override account

 1.- Add the account to the Recipient Management role group.
 For instructions, see “Add Members to a Role Group” at http://technet.microsoft.com/library/dd638143(EXCHG.141).aspx.